-National Travel Survey (NTS) is a household survey designed to monitor long-term trends in personal travel and to inform the development of policy including being used to measure the cycling stages indicator in DfT’s Single Departmental Plan.
+National Travel Survey (NTS) is a household survey designed to monitor long-term trends in personal travel and to inform the development of policy.
 It is the primary source of data on personal travel patterns by residents of England within Great Britain.

-NTS data collection consists of a face-to-face interview and a 7 day self-completed written travel diary, allowing travel patterns to be linked with individual characteristics.
-The NTS covers travel by people in all age groups, including children.
+National Travel Survey data collection consists of a face-to-face interview and a 7 day self-completed written travel diary, allowing travel patterns to be linked with individual characteristics.
+The survey covers travel by people in all age groups, including children.
 Approximately 16,000 individuals in 7,000 households in England, participate in the survey each year.